A Brief History of Painkiller Abuse

 Mentally one feels depressed, has major anxiety and even suicidal thoughts when they come off of the drugs.
 The physical and mental issues combined cause the person to not be able to stop using painkillers.

-In most cases a painkiller addict may need a medical detox program.
+In some cases, a painkiller addict may need a medical detox program.
 This is a decision that is determined by a doctor.
-Following this a stay in a long term drug rehabilitation program is required.
-Centers that deliver 90 days of treatment or more and the most successful.
+Following this, a stay in a long-term drug rehabilitation program is required.
+Centers that deliver 70 days of treatment or more and the most successful.

-For more information on painkiller abuse or to get someone help contact the drug Narconon program.
+For more information on painkiller abuse or to get someone help, contact us today.